learn-co-curriculum/dsc-introduction-to-support-vector-machines/README.md

 By now you've learned a few techniques for classification: you touched upon it when talking about naive bayes, next we saw some supervised learning techniques such as logistic regression and decision trees.
 Now it's time for another fast and popular classification technique: Support Vector Machines.

 ## Objectives

+You will be able to:

 - Understand what a Support Vector Machine is
+- Understand the mathematical formulation of a simple max-margin classifier
 - Understand the mathematical formulation of a simple soft-margin classifier
-- Understand the mathematical formulation of a simple max-margin classifier

 ## The idea